Daniel Pavúk

-Daniel Pavúk (born 19 March 1998) is a Slovak footballer who plays for Petržalka of 2.
+Daniel Pavúk (born 19 March 1998) is a Slovak footballer who plays for ŠTK Šamorín of 2.
 Liga as a forward.

 Club career

 Pavúk made his professional debut for Železiarne Podbrezová against Nitra on 16 February 2019.
 In the 2022–23 season, Pavúk played 2,336 minutes, collecting 32 matches.
 He was the fifth most used player of Podbrezova in the season.

 In 2019, he went out on loan to Tatran Presov.
 He impressed with his performances at the 2nd division club, scoring 9 goals in 12 games.

 On 22 June 2023, it was announced that Pavúk would be joining MFK Zemplín Michalovce, signing a 2 year contract.
 He scored his first goal for the club in a 1–0 win over village club MFK Rožnava in the Slovak Cup, scoring in the 70” minute.